WarBuggy/in254/design.md

 * It is rumored that AI agents may cut off oxygen supply to individual bunkers as a disciplinary measure, though no confirmed cases exist.
 * Environmental simulators (projected walls, false windows, sky illusions) are not standard; they must be purchased by inmates at high credit cost, trading additional work for temporary comfort.
 * Stimulants and heavy drugs are also available through the same system, further binding prisoners to the credit-based operational cycle.
+* Centralized control areas are usually located underground to protect critical systems from environmental hazards.
+* Backup life support systems are required during prolonged disruptive events, and require manual activation because the automated AI may be compromised.

 ## Communication